Julian0816/deployment-project/README.md

 To demosntrate actitud, aptitud, capabilities and skills aquiered during the apprenticeship

 ## 🧭 How to use
--npm install to install all dependencies
+- npm install to install all dependencies
--npm run start
+- npm run start
-or
+- or
--npm run server (For development)
+- npm run server (For development)